leskhq/Laravel-Enterprise-Starter-Kit/README.md

 For more details on how to configure and develop your own themes refer to the documentation of the [yaapis/Theme](https://github.com/yaapis/Theme) package.

 ## Troubleshooting
 More later...

+## Change log
+Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

+## Security
+If you discover any security related issues, please email sroutier@gmail.com instead of using the issue tracker.

 ## Issues
 For the list of all current and former/closed issues see the [github issue list](https://github.com/sroutier/laravel-5.1-enterprise-starter-kit/issues).
 If you find a problem, please follow the same link and create an new issue, I will look at it and get back to you ASAP.

 ## Contributing
 I would be glad to accept your contributions if you want to participate and share.
 Just follow GitHub's guide on how